Hurricane forces Obama to balance governing, campaigning

 Obama's aides said storm preparations were in line with his response to other natural disasters on his watch, such as last summer's devastating wildfires in Colorado, last year's Hurricane Irene and the tropical storm that hit the Gulf Coast this summer ahead of the Democratic convention.

-President George W. Bush suffered serious political damage from what was widely perceived as his administration's inept handling of Katrina, which devastated New Orleans during his second term.
-Bush was also widely criticized for being out-of-touch personally and slow to respond to the crisis.
+President George W. Bush suffered serious political damage from his administration's inept handling of Katrina, which devastated New Orleans early in his second term.
+He was also widely criticized for being out-of-touch personally and slow to respond to the crisis.

-With that in mind, Obama's White House has made it a practice of trying to get ahead of events.
+With that in mind, Obama's White House has made it a practice of trying to get ahead of events while putting the president front and centre.

 This time, however, the country faces a major natural disaster on the cusp of a presidential election, when the incumbent has recently been struggling to curb his opponent's newfound momentum.

-Note: (This story corrected the name of FEMA administrator in paragraph 16)